npepin-hub/capstone-prototype/src/pachyderm/README.md

             pachctl list pipeline
     ![Screen Shot 2020-10-29 at 5.21.46 PM.png](https://www.dropbox.com/s/clckt8a29gry6xo/Screen%20Shot%202020-10-29%20at%205.21.46%20PM.png?dl=0&raw=1)

-All of our pipelines are running, ready for the execution of the jobs triggered by an input commit in their entry Repo.
+All of our pipelines are running, ready for the execution of the jobs triggered by input commits in their input Repo.

 Did you notice the `standby` state of the pipeline 'images'?
 [A pipeline in standby will have no pods running and thus will consume no resources](https://docs.pachyderm.com/latest/reference/pipeline_spec/).
 This pipeline will activate when datum(s) are commited in its input Repo.
 It is as simple as a `"stanby": true` line in your pipeline .json file.
 See [images.json](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/images.json).